bongiozzo/musica_mustdie/output/band_stormwarrior.md

 # Stormwarrior

-Дискография
+## Дискография

-"Stormwarrior" 2002, Power Metal
+### "Stormwarrior" 2002, Power Metal

+01. The Hammer Returneth
+02. Signe Of The Warlorde
+03. Sons Of Steele
+04. Bounde By The Oathe
+05. Deceiver
+06. The Axewielder
+07. Deathe By The Blade
+08. Thunderer
+09. Iron Prayers
+10. Defenders Of Metal
+11. Chains Of Slavery
+12. Heavy Metal (Is The Law)

-"Northern Rage" 2004, Power Metal
+### "Northern Rage" 2004, Power Metal

+01. And The Northewinde Bloweth
+02. Heroic Deathe
+03. Valhalla
+04. Thy Laste Fyre
+05. Welcome Thy Rite
+06. Урinn’s Warriors
+07. Bloode Eagle
+08. Sigrblуt
+09. To Foreign Shores
+10. Lindisfarnel

-"Heading Northe" 2008, Power Metal
+### "Heading Northe" 2008, Power Metal

+1. And The Horde Calleth For Oden 00:38
+2. Heading Northe 04:19
+3. Metal Legacy 04:21
+4. The Holy Cross 07:18
+5. Iron Gods 04:00
+6. Ragnarцk 04:15
+7. The Revenge Of Asa Lande 05:15
+8. Remember The Oathe 03:33
+9. Lion Of The Northe 06:38
+10. Into The Battle 03:49
+11. And The Valkyries Ride 01:10

-"Heathen Warrior" 2011, Power Metal
+### "Heathen Warrior" 2011, Power Metal

+1. ...Og Hammeren H?ves Til Slag...
+00:44
+2. Heathen Warrior 04:59
+3. The Ride of Asgard 04:39
+4. Heirs to the Fighte 05:21
+5. Bloode to Bloode 04:26
+6. Fyre & Ice 04:11
+7. The Returne 05:19
+8. Wolven Nights 04:46
+9. Ravenhearte 03:19
+10. The Valkyries Call 04:46
+11. And Northern Steele Remaineth 06:00

-"Thunder & Steele" 2014, Power Metal
+### "Thunder & Steele" 2014, Power Metal

+1. Thunder & Steele  03:36
+2. Metal Avenger  03:41
+3. Sacred Blade  03:57
+4. Ironborn  04:48
+5. Steelcrusader  04:13
+6. Fyres in the Nighte  03:41
+7. Die by the Hammer  04:36
+8. Child of Fyre  04:37
+9. One Will Survive  06:19
+10. Servants of Metal  04:55

+Mixed and mastered at Powerhouse Studio, Hamburg.

+Limited edition LP bonus track:
+11. The Enforcer (Warrant cover)

 ## Отношения с другими группами